Business Administration & Management

 |Hispanic or Latino||25,128|

-Students from other countries are interested in Business Administration, too.
+Americans aren’t the only ones with an interest in Business Administration.
 About 6.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia